 It takes about a 1 tablespoon of flour, or about 2 teaspoons of cornstarch per cup of liquid to prevent curdling and help solidify a custard.

 One word of caution though, once the custard is chilled, if you vigorously stir the custard you’ll break the starch bonds and the custard will become soupy.
 This is why I add butter and rum to the pastry cream while it’s still warm.
 Any ingredients added to a chilled custard must be folded in very gently.

-Watch this video to see how make make perfect Vanilla Pastry Cream:
+Watch the recipe video to see how make make perfect Vanilla Pastry Cream.